c-higashi/myseleniumtest/README.md

 ./gradlew --rerun-tasks clean test
 ```
 * To start writing your first test, you just have to extend `utils/SeleniumAbstractTest.java`.
 Please refer to `src/test/java/tests/MySeleniumTest.java` for an example.
-* Please refer to `src/main/java/pages/LoginPage.java` for a Page Object example.
+* Please refer to the classes in `src/main/java/pages/` for Page Objects example.

 ### NOTES
 * Tests can currently only run in Chrome.